Handling Dissent

 - What constitutes Dissent?
 If it’s Personal, Public, Provocative, and/or Persistent, it’s dissent.

-- Personal—directed at you, calls attention to you, questions you; rude, insulting, doesn’t belong, no place for it here (vs. your workplace, a store, at school)
+- Personal—directed at you, calls attention to you, questions you; rude, insulting, doesn’t belong, no place for it here (would this behavior be allowed at your workplace, a store, at school)

 - Public—visible/audible, others see/hear it vs legitimate/reasonable questions; consider distance and voice necessary; an honest/brief reaction?